enabledhq/enabledhq.github.io/_posts/2016-05-03-mass-disruption.md

 author: grant
 hero-banner: /images/Blog_Header_weapons.jpg
 image: /images/img_weapons_thumb.jpg
+meta-keywords: >-
+  disruptive innovation examples, disruptive technology, digital disruption, business innovation, disruptive innovation, business disruption
 description: >-
   Understanding how disruptive innovation happens is key to being able to avoid it, or have the opportunity to disrupt others.
 meta-description: >
   Understanding how disruptive innovation happens is key to being able to avoid it, or have the opportunity to disrupt others.
-meta-keywords: >-
+excerpt: >-
-  disruptive innovation examples, disruptive technology, digital disruption, business innovation, disruptive innovation, business disruption
-published: true
+  Understanding how disruptive innovation happens is key to being able to avoid it, or have the opportunity to disrupt others.
 ---

 There is much fear attached to the concept of Disruption especially when the term is used as a battle cry by digital start-ups as they wage their war against the tyranny of traditional business.